Sweet Kisses: Background

-Music and lyrics

-The album deals mainly with themes of love, romance, and life from a teenage perspective.
-"I Wanna Love You Forever" was written, composed, and produced by Louis Biancaniello and Sam Watters.
-The track is a darkly bittersweet love ballad, showing off the powerful vocals of Simpson.
-Even though Biancaniello and Watters are credited jointly for writing and composing the song, at present, it is not known exactly which of the two wrote its lyrics and which composed its music.
-According to the sheet music book published by Hal Leonard Corporation in Musicnotes.com, "I Wanna Love You Forever" is a common time signature song, with a beat rate of 80 beats per minute.
-It is set in the key of B minor with Simpson's voice ranging from the tonal nodes of B3 to F#5.
-The song follows a basic sequence of I–II–IV–II–VV progression.

 Release and promotion

 Sweet Kisses was released on 23 November 1999 through Columbia Records in United States, Canada, Australia and Europe.
 Following year, it was released in Japan, on 19 January 2000 through Sony Music Entertainment.
+The album was released in the United Kingdom on 24 April 2000.

 Singles

-"I Wanna Love You Forever" was the first single of the album, and was released in September 1999.
+"I Wanna Love You Forever" was the first single released from the album in September 1999.
 The song became Simpson's highest-charting single in the United States, peaking at number three on the Billboard Hot 100.
-Its commercial sales were particularly strong, and landed the single atop the Hot 100 Singles Sales for six weeks; this in turn earned the song a platinum certification.
+Its commercial sales were particularly strong, landing atop the Hot 100 Singles Sales for six weeks; the song later received a platinum certification.
 It was also a top ten hit in Canada.
-Worldwide, the single was successful, as it peaked within the top ten in most European nations and Australia, which reached the top ten in Norway, Sweden, United Kingdom, Switzerland, Belgium and Australia.
+Worldwide, the single was also successful.
+It peaked within the top ten in most European nations and Australia, which reached the top ten in Norway, Sweden, United Kingdom, Switzerland, Belgium and Australia.

 "Where You Are" was released as the second single from the album.
 The single failed to reach even the top fifty of the Billboard Hot 100, peaking at sixty-two.
 The song did, however, become a relative Adult Contemporary hit.
-Strangely enough though, dance fans reacted strongly to the physical single of the song and the song became a hit on the Hot Dance Music/Maxi-Singles Sales reaching number four.
+The song became a hit on the Hot Dance Music/Maxi-Singles Sales reaching number four.
 Internationally, the song was not released in major music markets excluding Canada.

-"I Think I'm In Love With You" was the third and final single released from her debut album.
-It was more up tempo than Simpson's previous singles and became a moderate hit, reaching number twenty-one on the US Billboard Hot 100, largely on the strength of its radio airplay; it reached the top five on Billboard's Top 40 Mainstream and achieved success on the Adult Contemporary and Rhythmic Top 40 charts.
+"I Think I'm In Love with You" was the third and final single released from the album and became a moderate hit, reaching number twenty-one on the US Billboard Hot 100 largely on the strength of its radio airplay; it reached the top five on Billboard's Top 40 Mainstream and achieved success on the Adult Contemporary and Rhythmic Top 40 charts.
 Worldwide, it was a moderate hit, peaking at number ten on Australian ARIA Singles Chart, and reached the top twenty in Canada, United Kingdom and New Zealand.